How to choose headphones for running

 As a runner, you're going to need comfortable headphones that stay in place and out of your way.
 Here are some tips on how to find the best sports headphones.

-Headphones in bright colors with reflective accents, like the JBL Reflect Mini BTs, increase your visibility.
+Headphones in bright colors with reflective accents increase your visibility.

 When you're running with headphones, it's important to be aware of what's going on around you.
 Sports headphones with an open design let in ambient sounds to keep you tuned in to your environment.